What Does Justice Have to Do with Overcoming Poverty?

 The poorest and most vulnerable instead live at risk of losing their homes or the land upon which they depend for survival.
 They are exploited by corrupt government officials or local power-brokers, who use money or force to take what they want.
 When poor communities cannot seek justice for their grievances, the resulting anger can spill over into violence.

 If serious progress is ever going to be achieved in overcoming extreme poverty, the poor must enjoy the rule of law and functioning institutions of justice—otherwise money will continue to flow towards the powerful.

-How are the Open Society Foundations promoting the role of justice in the post-2015 development framework?
+How are the Open Society Foundations promoting the role of justice and governance?

 Our partner Namati, which supports a global network of local legal empowerment groups, is also leading discussions on the kind of indicators that might be used, in effect, to “measure justice” and to establish the kind of comparable national targets used by the original MDGs.
 We could measure the number of people who have access to reliable, affordable legal information, should they need it.
 Or reduce to zero the number of individuals who lack a basic legal identity document which would give them access to government services.

-- In Ukraine, we helped develop a system that sends law students to rural areas to assist people negotiating the country’s bureaucracy.
+- In Ukraine, we support local lawyers in rural areas to assist people negotiating the country’s bureaucracy.

 - In South Africa, we support the Women’s Legal Centre, which provides legal services for sex workers in collaboration with sex worker organizations.

 Agenda 2030: Recognition for the Role of Justice and Governance in Sustainable Development